-Herbert Hall Rosé 2014 - Same blend as above, but less overt on the summer fruit, giving us an elegant alluring sweet and savoury perfume.
+Herbert Hall Rosé 2014 - The same blend as above, but less overt on the summer fruit, giving us an elegant alluring sweet and savoury perfume.
 A different profile to the 2015 with more subtlety and complexity.
 Taste of apple, cherry, red fruits, dry, long and very satisfying.
 I was developing a severe case of one-more-glass-syndrome until…

 Herbert Hall Brut 2013 - I didn’t note the exact percentages of each variety of grape but this was my show stopper.
 Open aroma of crisp apple, pear and watermelon, combined with seductive emerging autolytic character.
-To taste, is alive, young and dancing.
+To taste is alive, young and dancing.
 Great structure, rich, complex flavours carrying over from the aromas but really pronounced on the palate.
 Also, the half bottle-pocket-size is very cool (much more so than hip flask!).

 To summarise in brief, these are great sparklers and well worth getting hold of.
-Of course, small production means stock limitations, but with years like 2018 beefing up volume, and an increasing number of variable quality wines hitting the market, make sure Herbert Hall is on your English hit list.
+Of course, small production means stock limitations, but with years like 2018 beefing up the volume, and an increasing number of variable quality wines hitting the market, make sure Herbert Hall is on your English hit list.

 *Special thanks to Toby and Kate for arranging/inviting, and a huge thank you to Nick and Kirsty for receiving us.